India makes surprise early rate cut, hints at more

 Key for markets now will be how quickly the effect of Thursday's cut can boost consumption and investment.

-The partially convertible rupee INR=D2 gained to as much as 61.6450, its strongest level since Nov.
+The partially convertible rupee gained to as much as 61.6450, its strongest level since Nov.
 17.

 Banks are likely to lower lending rates as a result of the RBI action, but company bosses warned a 25 basis point rate cut would not by itself get the economy growing, with many manufacturers running with high levels of spare capacity.

-"The real effect at 25 bps is not going to be very much, however, it is the start of a cycle," said VS Parthasarathy, chief financial officer at Mahindra & Mahindra (MAHM.NS), India's top utility vehicle maker.
+"The real effect at 25 bps is not going to be very much, however, it is the start of a cycle," said VS Parthasarathy, chief financial officer at Mahindra & Mahindra, India's top utility vehicle maker.

 "Sometimes a stimulus is all about giving a cue... this is a cue."